 The team collected data on the cost of operating the community paramedicine pilot projects.
 These data were reported in the initial public report and are not included in this update to the public report for two reasons.
 First, standardizing cost data across sites proved difficult due to differences in how projects were staffed (e.g., full-time community paramedics vs. paramedics who both provide community paramedicine services and respond to 911 calls), the generosity of employee benefits (e.g., pension vs. 401[k] plan), and the allocation of costs for vehicles and medical supplies.
-Second, the community paramedicine pilot projects are not authorized to bill for the services they provided.
+Second, community paramedicine pilot projects are not authorized to bill for the services they provided.
 All costs for paramedic salaries, benefits, vehicles and medical supplies are borne by the agencies that operate the pilot projects.
-Thus, at present payers do not bear any of the costs associated with these projects, although that could change in the future if private payers choose to pay for community paramedicine services or legislation is enacted that authorizes private payers, Medi-Cal or Medicare to pay for these services.
+Thus, at present payers do not bear any of the costs associated with these projects, although that could change in the future if private payers choose to pay for community paramedicine services.